 It’s really important to check and care for your pet’s teeth as best you can.
 If you have a willing pet, regular brushing is the best way to prevent tooth decay and other oral problems.
 It’s a good idea to start young as they’re much more likely to be accepting of the routine than an older dog.

-4. Focus o the outside of the teeth.
+- Focus on the outside of the teeth.
 You can try to get the inside, but if your dog clenches their teeth, don’t worry too much.
-Your dog’s bought tongue will help clean this area.
+Your dog’s rough tongue will help clean this area.

 If you have pet who is unwilling to have their teeth brushed, there other ways to help prevent problems.
 Dental toys, dental chews and dry food.
 Whilst these aren’t as effective as regular brushing, there are a range of products to help keep teeth and gums healthy.
 Look for chew toys, treats and foods that are specifically designed for oral care.